 The Neddy Artist Awards are among the largest artist awards in the State of Washington, providing two annual, unrestricted gifts of $25,000.
 Established in 1996 by the Behnke family, the Neddy Artist Awards are named for artist Robert E. “Ned” Behnke (1948-1989).
 Cornish College of the Arts has stewarded the award program since 2011, expanding its reach and programming.

 In 1996, the Behnke family, through the Behnke Foundation, established the Neddy Artist Awards, as a way to honor and remember Ned.
-In the beginning, this was one annual award ($10,000), in the category of painting, Ned’s chosen artistic medium.
-In 1998, the award program expanded to include two annual awards: one in painting, and a second in a regularly rotating category, such as sculpture, photography, or ceramics, among others.
+In the beginning, this was one annual award ($10,000), in the category of Painting, Ned’s chosen artistic medium.
+In 1998, the award program expanded to include two annual awards: one in Painting, and a second in a regularly rotating category, such as Sculpture, Photography, or Ceramics, among others.
 For many years, the award process was by nomination only.
 In 2011, stewardship of the award program was moved to Cornish College of the Arts, certain adjustments were made, refreshing and expanding the program.
-The first of the two awards continues in the category of painting; the second is in the category of open Medium.
-The application process is now an open call to all professional artists in the Puget Sound region.
+The first of the two awards continues in the category of Painting; the second is in the category of Open Medium.
+The application process is now an open call to professional artists in the Puget Sound region.
 Further information about rules and application process can be found at www.cornish.edu/neddy_artist_awards/

-When stewardship of the Neddy Awards was moved to Cornish College of the Arts in 2011, the impact of the award program was expanded and deepened—for Cornish students, the artist community and the general public—by the addition of an accompanying series of events and activities.
-This series honors and supports the art and ideas of the Awardees.
-The Neddy Artist Awards are unrestricted cash gifts.
-Awardee participation in these programs and activities is optional.
+When stewardship of the Neddy Awards was moved to Cornish College of the Arts in 2011, the impact of the award program was expanded and deepened for the Seattle art community as well as for Cornish students by the addition of an accompanying series of educational events and activities.
+These programs support the art and ideas of the Awardees while offering cultural enrichment to diverse audiences in the region.

 More About Cornish College of the Arts